“Find people like you.”

 UPCOMING MAKER FAIRES

 Maker Faire Bay Area, May 19, 20, & 21, 2017 Call for Makers open now!
 Apply here.

 World Maker Faire New York, September 23 & 24, 2017

 Maker Faire Chicago, Late Fall 2017 Call for Makers open.
 Details below.

 Maker Faires around the World – Application dates vary.
 Both “Mini” and “Featured” Maker Faires are independently organized but licensed by Maker Media.
 Please see the Find a Faire Near You and apply through the individual event websites.

 Maker Faire Chicago 2017:

 Select an entry form from blue boxes below that best fits your participation in Maker Faire.

 You may fill out more than one entry form.
-Upon submitting your application, you will be sent a link to your Maker Admin Portal which allows you to edit and manage your completed entry form(s).
+Upon submitting your application, you will be sent a link to your Maker Admin Tool.
+This tool allows you to edit and manage your completed entry form(s).

 An all weekend exhibit to show-off your project(s), to share how you made them, and to inspire people to make (includes Individuals, Groups, Schools, Non-Profits and Commercial Makers – more details below